maja-gipp/hiring-challenge/fullstack-challenge.md

 Given the backend API, create a GUI using the API endpoints.

 It should present a view of the list of employees and allow basic CRUD operations on this list.

-You can modify current skeleton view by removing reference to `Stories` component in the `Main` view.